-TCRC conducted three main community stakeholder meetings in the early evening during the month of March, 2015.
-In an effort to increase attendance, TCRC partnered with State Council on Development Disabilities - Central Coast and local family resource centers.
-Representatives from these agencies were present at information tables along with the Clients Rights Advocate and TCRC's Autism Coordinator, Benefits Coordinator and Federal Programs Assistant Director representing the Self Determination Program.
-In addition, TCRC held three smaller community meetings, one during the daytime and two in the evening, in the months of March, April and May, which had primarily all Spanish speaking attendees.
+TCRC conducted three main community stakeholder meetings in the early evening during the month of March, 2016.
+In an effort to increase attendance, TCRC partnered with State Council on Development Disabilities - Central Coast, Clients' Rights Advocates and local family resource centers.
+Representatives from these agencies were present at information tables along with TCRC's Clinical Director, Federal Programs Assistant Director representing the Self Determination Program and service coordination staff.
+In addition, TCRC held three smaller community meetings, one during the daytime and two in the evening, in the months of April and May, which had primarily all Spanish speaking attendees.